NeoResearch/neo2-yellowpaper/README.md

 ## build instructions (manual build)
-Install pandoc and LaTeX base.
+Install pandoc and LaTeX base (try [pandoc](https://pandoc.org/try)).
 On debian-based linux, you can simply run `make install`, and all dependencies will be installed.

 After pandoc and LaTeX base are available, you can simply run `make`, which will generate the yellow paper pdf.